 Postsecondary attainment is increasingly necessary to move out of poverty and homelessness and live a healthy, productive life.
 Yet youth experiencing homelessness face barriers in transitioning from secondary to postsecondary education, as well as barriers to financial aid, college retention, and college completion.
 This fact sheet summarizes existing data and information on youth homelessness and higher education.

-Federal Application for Federal Student Aid (FAFSA) and Youth Homelessness
+Free Application for Federal Student Aid (FAFSA) and Youth Homelessness

 This page provides comprehensive FAFSA-related resources to help youth, K-12 educators, homeless service providers, and higher education professionals understand, prepare, and fill out the FAFSA.